bsdimp/freebsd-git-docs/URLs.md

 ## For Developers

-This section describes the read-write access for committers to push the commits from develoeprs or contriburos.
+This section describes the read-write access for committers to push the commits from develoeprs or contributors.
 For read-only access, please refer to the users section above.

 We only document the important URLs here, the full information of retrieving all data in the repository is available at: https://github.com/freebsd/git_conv#gimme-the-repo